 Survey, Measure and Stay Close

 In addition to setting up regular checkpoints and maintaining our new hire performance dashboard, we also send an anonymous survey to all new hires after their onboarding and training.
-We learn a lot about what we are doing well and what we can be doing better, such as… “The training group I was part of will truly stay in touch and really bonded with each other” or “Bob Woods and Darryl Allardice are the bomb.
-Their Agile and Digital Transformation presentations were so helpful” or from a recent survey, “Bring in Chick-fil-a for breakfast next time”.
+We learn a lot about what we are doing well and what we can be doing better, such as… “The training group I was part of will truly stay in touch and really bonded with each other” or “Bob Woods is the bomb.
+His Agile Transformation presentation was so helpful” or from a recent survey, “Bring in Chick-fil-a for breakfast next time”.
 Sometimes it’s just all about the food.